j2zhao/tablevault/docs/concepts/setup.md

 - Root password: `passwd`
 - Port: `8529`
-- Container name: `arangodb`
+- Container name: `tablevault-arango`

 You can verify the database is running by visiting `http://localhost:8529` in your browser.

 ## Setting Up a TableVault Process

 To interact with a TableVault repository, you must create a `Vault` object.
-The Vault represents a process in a Python process or notebook.
+The Vault represents a tracked process within a Python script or notebook.

 ### Basic Initialization